albertvisser/server-stuff/readme.rst

 ..............

 ``default``
-    a copy of the config file that came with the installation, with some stuff added
+    a copy of the config file that came with the installation, with some stuff added - moved into `nginx.config` after changing to Manjaro Linux

 At first the others were organized per virtual domain (lemoncurry, pythoneer and magiokis) but I decided orgamnizing per implementation/framework type would be more logical